The university is committed to providing transparency and clarity on its finances and how our income is invested, particularly tuition fees.

 Above: Cash commitments and investments from 2021-22 onwards

 King’s derives its income from a variety of sources, utilising a number of different funding and income streams to support high quality teaching and research.
-At least 20% of our income is restricted and therefore can only be spent on predetermined specific activity.
-Some examples of this include money received in competitive research grants, and funding from the NHS for placement and targeted research projects.
+At least 20% of our income can only be spent on specific activities.
+Some examples of this include money received in competitive research grants and funding from the NHS for placements and targeted research projects.

-The below chart provides a breakdown of precisely where our money came from in the 2020-21 financial year.
+The below chart provides a breakdown of where our money came from in the 2021-22 financial year:

 King’s invests its income in a variety of areas, all geared towards supporting education and research.
-The below table expresses exactly where our income was spent in the 2020-21 financial year.
+The below chart expresses exactly where our income was spent in the 2021-22 financial year:

 - Academic department costs - all staff, equipment and day to day costs in academic departments

-- Central administration and services - for example Human Resources, Finance and Admissions.
+- Administration and support services - for example Human Resources, Finance and Admissions

-- We spend significant amounts on our libraries, IT services and teaching facilities each year.
-In the past year we spent over £12.3m on access and participation including nearly £8.7m in the form of bursaries and other support to eligible undergraduate students.
+We spent over £118m in the year on student services, including libraries, residences, and welfare, with further investment on the student experience within individual departments.
+In the past year we spent £13.9m on access and participation including £10.1m in the form of bursaries and other support to eligible undergraduate students.

-Domestic tuition fees are capped at £9,250 by the Government, there are also externally set limits on the number of clinical students we can recruit to manage the demand for NHS clinical placements.
+Domestic tuition fees are capped at £9,250 by the UK Government until at least 2025, there are also externally set limits on the number of clinical students we can recruit to manage the demand for NHS clinical placements.
 Fees for international students and for postgraduate courses are set by the university and reviewed annually.
 They are based on the cost to deliver the course, demand and any publicly available competitor information.

 Fees for undergraduate international students are higher than those paid by their home counterparts.
-The cost of teaching home students is partly funded by various government sources.
 Our teaching for home students is funded partly by the UK Government giving us a set amount for teaching each student, topping up the home fee charged.
-We do not receive government funding for any of our international students, the higher fee charged covers the full unsubsidised cost of their education.
+We do not receive funding from the UK Government for any of our international students, and therefore the higher fee charged covers the full unsubsidised cost of their education.

 King’s invests funds from philanthropic gifts in pooled endowment trusts to generate income to support studentships, academic posts or other purposes agreed with the donor.
 Endowment trusts are a type of fund set up for a charity or charitable cause, typically used by universities for education programmes.
 The university mainly invests its endowments in managed funds run by professional investors and not directly into individual companies.

-The value of our endowments moves in line with asset values on the global investment markets and can skew our published financial results, in this case as the global economic climate outlook improved due to COVID-19 vaccines and policy responses from governments.
+The value of our endowments moves in line with asset values on the global investment markets and can skew our published financial results, in 2021-22 global markets struggled reducing the value of our endowment assets by £9.5m.

+King’s maintains and regularly reviews an ethical investment policy (ethical-investment-policy.pdf (kcl.ac.uk)).
 King’s specifically invests in funds that proactively screen to avoid controversial and unethical sectors and industries.
 The university invests in funds that actively target positive social and green investments.
 The university has no exposure to tobacco producers or fossil fuels, through these funds or any other endowment investment activity.
-We also hold no investments in any firms involved in controversial weapons.